eendebakpt/oapackage/docs/data.rst

 Data representation
 ===================

-All designs handled by the OApackage are integer valued.
+All designs handled by the Orthogonal Array package are integer valued.
 The designs (whether these are orthogonal arrays, optimal designs or conferences designs) are stored in an :meth:`array_link` object.
+The formal definitions of orthogonal arrays, optimal designs and conference designs are included in the section :ref:`Definitions of arrays and designs`.

 An orthogonal array (OA) of strength :math:`{t}`, :math:`{N}` runs and :math:`{n}` factors at :math:`{s}` levels is an :math:`{N}\times {n}`